TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-updatemanagement.md

 ### **Updates show as installed, but I can't find them on my machine**

-* Updates are often superceded by other updates.
+* Updates are often superseded by other updates.
 For more information, see ["Update is superseded" in the Windows Update Troubleshooting guide](https://docs.microsoft.com/windows/deployment/update/windows-update-troubleshooting#the-update-is-not-applicable-to-your-computer)

 ### **Updating machines across different tenants**